This year's Annual Conference is approaching fast! Register today!

 Disclosure of Personal Information

-We may also disclose your name, membership details and other personal information to the following parties:
+We may also disclose your name, membership details and other personal information specifically to the following parties:

 We may publish on our website the name and membership status of any member who has had an adverse finding made against them under Dietitians Australia’s By-Law Complaints and Disciplinary Procedures.
 We may also publish details of any sanctions imposed on a member under those procedures.
 Dietitians Australia maintains and publishes details of any person who has been suspended by or expelled from Dietitians Australia.